Corporate Crime

 We work with clients across a broad range of corporate crime matters, including:

+Unlike other criminal lawyers, Gilshenan & Luton have a recognised and specialised practice in white-collar crime.
 With a high level of financial and corporate literacy, and vast experience in defending prosecutions of this type, we are continually engaged in representing senior business people in responding to investigations and charges brought by federal and state regulators.

 If you are being investigated, or have been charged, with crimes related to corporate operations, we recommend you seek legal advice from a lawyer experienced in corporate crime matters.